ken-okabe/wayland-desktop-container/README.md

 ## Features and benefits

-✓ Hardware independent container OS by the hardware abstraction with extremely efficient, minimal performance overhead method by systemd-nspawn container technology
+✓ Hardware independent containerOS by the hardware abstraction with extremely efficient, minimal performance overhead method by systemd-nspawn container technology
 ✓ 100% portable among systemd enabled linux hosts, easy backup and recovery
 ✓ Direct rendering works such as 3D Desktop effects
 ✓ Video and Sound works
 ✓ Network works out of the box
-✓ Les likely to mess up the hostOS and infrequent reboot operations for the hostOS and the hardware, instead, enjoy the instant virtual boot, poweroff and reboot of the containerOS.
+✓ Less likely to mess up the hostOS and infrequent reboot operations for the hostOS and the hardware, instead, enjoy the instant virtual boot, poweroff and reboot of the containerOS.

 ## Summary of How to